lfost42/clarityops/docs/discovery/overview.md

 ---

-> *"Clarity is a skill, not a side effect of experience."*
+> *Clarity is a skill, not a side effect of experience.*
 > — ClarityOps Discovery Summary